AlbrechtL/welle.io/README.md

 This repository contains the implementation of an SDR DAB/DAB+ receiver.
 Please see the project website https://www.welle.io for a user oriented documentation.

-welle.io is a fork from dab-rpi and sdr-j-dab which is now qt-dab https://github.com/JvanKatwijk/qt-dab.
+welle.io is a fork from dab-rpi and sdr-j-dab which is now qt-dab (see https://github.com/JvanKatwijk/qt-dab ).

 Table of contents
 ====